New York Workers Compensation Attorneys

 Most individuals go to work and do not expect to have an accident that results in an injury.
-The reality is that job-related accidents and occupational illnesses are not uncommon.
-If you have been injured on the job and are unable to work, our experienced attorneys can help you obtain workers compensation benefits.
+The reality is that job-related accidents and occupational illnesses are not uncommon, especially in fields like construction.
+If you have been injured on the job and are unable to work, our experienced attorneys can help you obtain workers’ compensation benefits.

 Workers Compensation Benefits

-- Permanent Disability Benefits — Most states compensate workers left with a permanent impairment that results in a total disability or a partial disability, although determinations of monetary awards vary from state to state.
+— Most states compensate workers left with a permanent impairment that results in total disability or partial disability, although determinations of monetary awards vary from state to state.

 What should I do if I am injured at work?